Safely Reentering an Evacuated Home

 - If you must drive, use caution.

-- Check vehicles for damage before using.
+- Check vehicle for damage before using.

 - Give way to emergency vehicles at all times.

 - Debris and washed-out roads may make driving dangerous.

 - Know that any size car or SUV can be washed away with less than 18 inches of water.

 - If you come upon a barricade or a flooded road, turn around.